zhangfq7/RestServer/README.md

 tenant.monitor.url=http://<中信云rest api IP or 主机名>:<中信云rest api 端口>
 ```

+12.Select the correct configuration, before starting the service, select the production environment or test environment,Open the configuration item of the annotation.

+go to __<TOMCAT_HOME>/webapps/ocmanager/WEB-INF/conf__ , edit the config.properties
+go to __<TOMCAT_HOME>/webapps/ocmanager/WEB-INF/conf__ , edit the dataFoundry.properties
+go to __<TOMCAT_HOME>/webapps/ocmanager/WEB-INF/conf__ , edit the tenantMonitor.properties
+go to __<TOMCAT_HOME>/webapps/ocmanager/WEB-INF/conf/deployKeytab__ , edit the server.properties

-12. Then restart the tomcat server
+13. Then restart the tomcat server

-13. Then Access __http://<your tomcat server>:<port>/ocmanager/v1/api/tenant__ you can see the data
+14. Then Access __http://<your tomcat server>:<port>/ocmanager/v1/api/tenant__ you can see the data

 __NOTE: __ More rest api, please access the link: https://github.com/OCManager/RestServer/tree/master/docs/adaptorRest